What are the Symptoms of ACL Pain

 The ACL can be injured while playing sports like football, soccer, and skiing.
 Injury can be caused by accidents as well.
 Usually, the patient experiences walking constraints after the accident.
 Swelling in the knee can also occur after the injury.

 In contact sports like football, injury can happen when another male player impacts the side of the knee.
+Non-contact ACL injuries are also common in women when another soccer player suddenly changes the course of direction.
+The person who was hit will instantly hear a popping sound from a tearing ligament.

 ACL Pain Location